materialdoc/materialdoc-web/docs/components/bottom-navigation.md

     return 0;
 }
 ```

-!>Note.
-Works correctly starting from 25.1.0 version of design support library.

 II.
 Add global `selectedItem` variable and update it each time you do select item programmatically and each time you receive `OnNavigationItemSelected` event.